ogoux/diffusion_filter/README.rst

 An exemple of application of the function diffusion_filter is given in a Jupyter notebook in the folder "demo".
 It uses data stored in a test_data.nc.
 Note that while the diffusion filter only requires numpy and scipy, the notebook uses the netCDF4 library for the input data as well as Basemap and matplotlib for the display.
+Note that the Git website does not render Jupyter Notebooks properly, please download the notebook to read it properly, or read the code from the demo_diffusion.py file instead.

 If your installation does not support Basemap, you can either use your own display function or install a virtual environment containing Basemap, e.g.: